WHEN FRIENDS COME TO STAY // A Spring Weekend In The Highlands

 Friday night is for easy dining and catching up

 Ease into the weekend at the spacious Mittagong RSL.
-Ironstone Bar & Dining’s Little Nipper’s Menu and the Habitat for Kids play area will keep the kids happy and a scrumptious selection of wood-fired pizzas will keep big people’s tummies from grumbling too.
+Ironstone Bar & Dining’s Little Nipper’s Menu and the Habitat for Kids play area (Quick note - the play area is closed because of COVID : we'll let you know when that changes) will keep the kids happy and a scrumptious selection of wood-fired pizzas will keep big people’s tummies from grumbling too.

 Get active on Saturday morning